caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 tls internal
 ```

-Use locally-trusted certificates, but managed on-demand intead of in the background:
+Use locally-trusted certificates, but managed on-demand instead of in the background:

 ```caddy-d
 tls internal {